How SIEM Works

 How does SIEM work?

-For example, an error message on a server might be correlated with a blocked connection on a firewall and multiple failed login attempts on an enterprise portal.
-These correlated data points are aggregated into meaningful security events, which are then presented to analysts through notifications or dashboards.
+ElasticStack: An Example of a SIEM Solution in Action Here is an example of a SIEM solution in action: an error message on a server might be correlated with a blocked connection on a firewall and multiple failed login attempts on an enterprise portal.
+Via a SIEM solution, these correlated data points are aggregated and summarized into meaningful security events, which are then presented to analysts through notifications and dashboards.
+SIEM solutions help prioritize and manage security events by distinguishing between genuine threats and false alarms.
+Modern SIEMs employ advanced analytics to improve the accuracy of threat detection, reducing the time analysts spend on false positives.

 error

-Scenario: Batch Files and Malicious Payloads
+Elastic Stack Scenario: Detecting Batch Files and Malicious Payloads

 PowerShell -Command "& {if ((Get-MPComputerStatus).RealTimeProtectionEnabled -eq $false) {<MALICIOUS PAYLOAD SCRIPT>}}"